Ayomide-Philip/CyberAPI/readme.md

 ## About API

 The main goal of this API is to help with some Cyber Security Basics work, like getting a device IP address by just querying it from the myIpAddress route, getting some location about the IP address .e.t.c.
-In this project i used some free api to make request to get,
+In this project i used some free api to make request to get some information like the ip address and querying for the user GeoLocation.
+The project also use some default

 ## Features